New York Pass and tourist cards: complete guide 2026

 - Central Park Walking Tour

-- Tour of Harlem with Gospel Rite
+- Harlem Tour with Gospel Service

 - Neighborhood tours (Harlem, Brooklyn, Soho, Chinatown, etc.).